Zongziyu/Software-course/README.md

 Online fight landlord

 ### Function
-A software can provide the function of three people fighting against the landlord
+A software can provide the function of three people fighting against the landlord *Online*

 ### Members
 zzy, cyr, ysy, xjs